knowledge | 31 August 2021 |

 An employee who claims that their employer has failed to comply with the requirement to publish gender pay gap information may make a complaint to the Workplace Relations Commission (the “WRC”).
 The WRC will investigate the complaint and may order a specified course of action on the part of the employer to ensure compliance.
 There is no provision for financial compensation to the employee or for a fine to be imposed.

-The Bill also provides that where the Irish Human Rights and Equality Commission (“IHREC”) is satisfied that it has reasonable grounds for believing that an employer has failed to comply with the requirement to publish gender pay gap information, as provided for in the regulations, it may apply to the Circuit Court or the High Court for an order requiring the employer to comply.
+The Act also provides that where the Irish Human Rights and Equality Commission (“IHREC”) is satisfied that it has reasonable grounds for believing that an employer has failed to comply with the requirement to publish gender pay gap information, as provided for in the regulations, it may apply to the Circuit Court or the High Court for an order requiring the employer to comply.
 An employer that fails to comply with a Circuit Court or High Court order will be in contempt of that Court.

 IHREC may itself carry out, or invite a particular undertaking, group of undertakings or the undertakings making up a particular industry or sector, to carry out an equality review or prepare and implement an equality action plan.
 It will be for IHREC to decide whether to exercise these powers following a request by the Minister.